silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/00_Introduction.md

 The HTML `Form` is the most used way to interact with a user.
 Silverstripe CMS provides classes to generate forms through the [Form](api:SilverStripe\Forms\Form) class, [FormField](api:SilverStripe\Forms\FormField) instances to capture data and submissions through [FormAction](api:SilverStripe\Forms\FormAction).

-[notice]
-See the [Introduction to frontend forms](https://www.silverstripe.org/learn/lessons/v4/introduction-to-frontend-forms-1) lesson for a step by step process of creating a `Form`
-[/notice]

 ## Creating a Form

 Creating a [Form](api:SilverStripe\Forms\Form) has the following signature.